-We offer natural herbal remedies for many common symptoms.
+We offer modernized natural herbal remedies for many common symptoms.
 Traditional eastern herbalism has offered effective healing arts based upon thousands of years of clinical trials and deep philosophical frameworks.
-Despite availability of sophisticated modern biomedicine, Holistic Herbal Formulas with synergy are widely popular in modern eastern societies, because of their high efficacy for promoting natural well being.
-Herbal doctors in modern Korea are a professionally educated group with years of training just like medical doctors in America.
-Usually the herbal formulas consumed in east are high quality decoctions specifically taylored for the individual's diagnosis and constitution.
+Despite availability of sophisticated modern biomedicine, Holistic Herbal Formulas with synergy are widely popular as ever in modern eastern societies, because of their splendid efficacy for promoting natural well being.

 Natural herbal remedy for an X symptom or for well being is more effective, when the herbs are combined in a strategic, balanced formula.
 Any X symptom or an illness can be caused by different etiologies and pathogenetic mechanisms.
-There is no one powerful herb for all types of cough, dry mouth, diarrhea, abdomenal pain, fatigue, etc. All the symptoms must be diagnosed into a specific disease pattern, before an effective herbal formula can be prescribed.
+There is no one powerful herb for all types of cough, dry mouth, diarrhea, abdomenal pain, fatigue, etc. All the symptoms must be diagnosed into a specific disease pattern, before making an effective herbal formula.

 1) any X symptom arises from multiple neurohormonal responses by an organism to disturbed homeostasis.